Vizzuality/layer-manager/README.md

 An object that we will use to substitute all the concurrences of each key with its respective value, but in sql format.

-The name of the keys is very important at this point.
+The name of the keys is very important.
 Depending on the name the replacement will be different.
-You can use several where or and by adding a number behind.
+You can use several `where` or `and` by adding a number after.
 Check the example.

 -   `where`: `WHERE` statment wil be used for the substitution.
 -   `and`: `AND` statment wil be used for the substitution.